 (d) International Data Transfers.
 The Company and Fidelity are based in the United States.
 Holder understands that his or her country may have enacted data privacy laws that are different from the laws of the United States.
-For example, the European Commission has issued only a limited adequacy finding with respect to the United States that applies solely if and to the extent that companies self-certify and remain self-certified under the EU/U.S. Privacy Shield program.
-The Company is not currently certified under such program.
 As a result, in the absence of appropriate safeguards such as standard data protection clauses, the processing of Holder's Data in the United States or, as the case may be, other countries might not be subject to substantive data processing principles or supervision by data protection authorities.
 In addition, Holder might not have enforceable rights regarding the processing of his or her Data in such countries.

 The Company provides appropriate safeguards for protecting Data that it receives in the United States through its adherence to data transfer agreements entered into between the Company and Subsidiaries within the European Union.
 Otherwise, where required, the Company's legal basis for the transfer of Data is Holder's consent.

 (e) Data Retention.
-The Company will hold and use the Data only as long as is necessary to implement, administer and manage Holder's participation in the Plan, or as required to comply with legal or regulatory obligations, including under tax, exchange control, labor and securities laws.
+The Company will hold and use the Data only as long as is necessary to implement, administer and manage Holder's participation in the Plan, or as required to comply with applicable law, exercise or defense of legal rights, and archiving, back-up and deletion processes.
 This means Data may be retained even after Holder's Termination of Service.

 (f) Voluntariness and Consequences of Consent Denial or Withdrawal.
 Participation in the Plan is voluntary and Holder is providing the consents herein on a purely voluntary basis.
 Holder understands that he or she may withdraw consent at any time with future effect for any or no reason.
-If Holder does not consent, or if Holder later seeks to revoke his or her consent, Holder's salary from or employment and career with the Employer will not be affected; the only consequence of refusing or withdrawing consent is that the Company would not be able to offer RSUs or other awards to Holder or administer or maintain Holder's participation in the Plan.
+If Holder does not consent, or if Holder later seeks to revoke his or her consent, Holder's employment or service with the Employer will not be affected; the only consequence of refusing or withdrawing consent is that the Company would not be able to offer RSUs or other awards to Holder or administer or maintain Holder's participation in the Plan.

 (g) Data Subject Rights.
-Holder understands that data subject rights vary depending on the applicable law and that, depending on where Holder is based and subject to the conditions set out in the applicable law, Holder may have, without limitation, the rights to (i) request access or copies of Data the Company processes, (ii) rectification of incorrect Data, (iii) deletion of Data, (iv) restrictions on processing of Data, (v) portability of Data, (vi) lodge complaints with competent authorities in Holder's jurisdiction, and/or (vii) receive a list with the names and addresses of any potential recipients of Data.
+Holder understands that data subject rights vary depending on applicable law and that, depending on where Holder is based and subject to the conditions under applicable law, Holder may have, without limitation, the rights to (i) request access or copies of Data the Company processes, (ii) rectification of incorrect Data, (iii) deletion of Data, (iv) restrictions on processing of Data, (v) portability of Data, (vi) lodge complaints with competent authorities in Holder's jurisdiction, and/or (vii) receive a list with the names and addresses of any potential recipients of Data.
 To receive clarification regarding these rights or to exercise these rights, Holder understands that he or she can contact Holder's local human resources representative.